 - Small tests are available if only specific compounds need to be checked, for example, THC tests.

 - Time is money.
 The rapid results offered by the home testing kits cut the waiting period out, and it could help minimize any anxious waiting period.
-Home testing kits can let the consumer know within mere minutes if they contain THC or harmful substances.
+Home testing solutions can let the consumer know within mere minutes if they contain THC or harmful substances.

 Legal recreational cannabis users now have an arsenal of testing options at their fingertips.
 Let’s unpack the different options available.